SiliconLabsSoftware/matter_extension/README.md

 Your local repo is now ready for development.
 Follow the rest of this document for instructions on how to create and build a project.

-Additional setup required for contributing to this repo (not enabled yet): [Contributing](./docs/CONTRIBUTING.md)
+Additional setup required for contributing to this repo: [Contributing](./docs/CONTRIBUTING.md)

 Steps for directly cherry-picking CSA Matter repo commits into your environment: [Cherry-picking CSA Commits](docs/CHERRY_PICKING_CSA_COMMITS.md)